dagster-io/dagster/docs/docs-beta/docs/tutorial/02-your-first-asset.md

 4. Bringing our assets into the Definitions object

-Now to pull these assets into our definitions object simply add them to the empty list in the assets parameter.
+Now to pull these assets into our definitions object, add them to the empty list in the assets parameter.

   ```python
   defs = dg.Definitions(